Imperial Bedroom: Critical reception

 Critics were, however, divided on Imperial Bedroom's complexity.
 While some argued it made Imperial Bedroom an album that would enjoy repeated listens, others felt its concentration on complexity resulted in a "pretentious" and non-"easy-listening" final product that softened the impact of the songs.
 Costello's lyrical wordplay was viewed as too cumbersome by some, but praised for its vocabulary.
 Ken Tucker of The Philadelphia Inquirer griped that "In song after song, Costello forces you to become nothing more than a picky English teacher, grading his self-conscious compositions."
 More negatively, some believed the album was more "artifice than art" and lacked innovation.
-Bill Carlton of the New York Daily News wrote that Costello lacked the voice the convey the lyrics in an emotional way, describing the album as "pompous, narrow-minded, pseudo-literary hooey mired in incoherent, desultory musical forms, boring, lifeless melodies and log-jammed lyrics".
+Bill Carlton of the New York Daily News wrote that Costello lacked the voice to convey the lyrics in an emotional way, describing the album as "pompous, narrow-minded, pseudo-literary hooey mired in incoherent, desultory musical forms, boring, lifeless melodies and log-jammed lyrics".

-Imperial Bedroom made appearances on several lists of the year's best albums, including a number one placement in The Village Voice annual Pazz & Jop critics poll, and a number two placement by NME, behind Marvin Gaye's Midnight Love; the publication also placed "Man Out of Time" as one of the year's top ten tracks.
+Imperial Bedroom made appearances on several lists of the year's best albums, including number one placements by Record Mirror and The Village Voice on its annual Pazz & Jop critics poll.
+NME placed it number two, behind Marvin Gaye's Midnight Love; the publication also placed "Man Out of Time" as one of the year's top ten tracks.
 Additionally, The New York Times ranked it 1982's seventh best album, while Rolling Stone included it in their list of the year's top 40 albums, recognising the LP as Costello's "most fully realized" and "most compassionate" album to date.
+Time included it in their list of the year's best albums.